preetham-ganesh/digit-recognizer-v2/README.md

 pip install --no-cache-dir -r requirements.txt
 ```

+## Dataset

+- The data was downloaded from Kaggle - Digit Recognizer competition [[Link]](https://www.kaggle.com/c/digit-recognizer/data).
+- After downloading the data, 'train.csv' file should be saved in the following data directory path 'data/raw_data/train.csv'.

 ## Usage

 Use the following commands to run the code files in the repo: